LAX - YUL

 The average price of all round-trip flights from Los Angeles to Montreal Pierre Elliott Trudeau Intl Airport clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Montreal on a Thursday and more expensive on a Friday.
-On your return trip to Los Angeles, you should consider flying back on a Wednesday, and avoid Saturdays for better deals.
+On your return trip to Los Angeles, you should consider flying back on a Wednesday, and avoid Mondays for better deals.

 What is the cheapest month to fly from Los Angeles to Montreal Pierre Elliott Trudeau Intl Airport?